DiUS/chariotd/README.md

 Priority ordering allows individual messages to "jump the queue".
 Any message with a `priority` key set will be given preferential treatment and published before messages without a priority key.
 This is ideal for messages which may not be desirable to have linger in the backlog, such as latest status messages.
 The `priority` key itself is a numeric value, with smaller numbers having higher priority.
 A message with `"priority": 1` will be published before one with `"priority": 2` (assuming they're in the backlog, of course).

 Priority-slot based ordering expands upon the priority ordering.
 In many cases what's wanted is not to have *all* status messages prioritised, only the *newest*.
 This is where priority slots come in.
 A message with a `priority_slot` key *only gets priority if its newer* than the previously newest backlogged message with the *same* `priority_slot` key.
 Multiple message producers may (and should) use their own `priority_slot` values (strings are recommended, ideally the name of the producer).
 When a `priority_slot` marked message is indeed the newest, it is put into the priority queue with its specified `priority`, or 1 if the `priority` key was not present.
-Any message which is (already, or no longer) the newest gets demoted to the default queue and published according to the basic ordering.
+Any message which is (already not, or no longer) the newest gets demoted to the default queue and published according to the basic ordering.

 An example will hopefully make things clear.
 Assume we have the following messages waiting when chariotd is started, thus making them go straight into the backlog: